Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Answer:

-This refers to any healthcare issues you had prior to your insurance plans effective date.
-Many policies will refuse to cover the more serious pre-existing conditions, while others do so with a rate-up
+This refers to any healthcare or lifestyle issues you had prior to your insurance plan's effective date.
+Many policies will refuse to cover the more serious pre-existing conditions, while others do so with a rate-up.

 It costs no more to work with us